Masstronaut/typesafe-ts/src/optional/readme.md

 export const optional = {
-  some, // constructs an `Optional` with a value none, // constructs an `Optional` without a value
+  some, // constructs an `Optional` with a value none, // constructs an `Optional` without a value from_nullable, // creates an Optional from a nullable value from, // (deprecated) executes a function and wraps result };
-};
 ```